+Social and Human Services Core:

-Huma In Services Core Standards 1-9: The Human Services Core is a core of basic knowledge necessary for any Human Services career.
-01.0 HISTORY: Identify the historical emergence of the different human services and the various forces that influenced their development - The student will be able to: 01.01 Discuss historical roots of human services.
+The Social and Human Services Core is a core of basic knowledge necessary for any Human Services career.

+01.0 HISTORY: Identify the historical emergence of the different human services and the various forces that influenced their development. - The student will be able to:

+01.01 Discuss historical roots of human services.

 01.02 Describe historical and current legislation affecting services delivery.

 01.03 Explain how public and private attitudes influence legislation and the interpretation of policies related to human services.

 01.04 Recognize the broader sociopolitical issues that affect human service systems.

-02.0 HUMAN SYSTEMS: Exhibit an understanding of the structure and dynamics of human systems as well as the nature of individuals and groups. - The student will be able to: 02.01 Apply theories of human development.
-02.02 Demonstrate competence in the following small group skills: 02.02.01 Provide an overview of how small groups are used in human services settings 02.02.02 Apply theories of group dynamics 02.02.03 Demonstrate group facilitation skills 02.03 Identify changing family structures and roles.
+02.0 HUMAN SYSTEMS: Exhibit an understanding of the structure and dynamics of human systems as well as the nature of individuals and groups. - The student will be able to:

+02.01 Apply theories of human development.

+02.02 Demonstrate competence in the following small group skills:

+02.02.01 Provide an overview of how small groups are used in human services settings

+02.02.02 Apply theories of group dynamics

+02.02.03 Demonstrate group facilitation skills

+02.03 Identify changing family structures and roles.

 02.04 Describe the organizational structures of communities.

 02.05 Demonstrate an understanding of the capacities, limitations, and resiliency of human systems.

 02.06 Integrate the context and the role of diversity (including, but not limited to ethnicity, culture, gender, sexual orientation, learning styles, ability, and socio-economic status) in determining and meeting human needs.

-03.0 HUMAN SERVICE DELIVERY SYSTEM: Recognize the service and delivery needs that arise in identifiable human conditions including, among others: aging, delinquency, crime, poverty, mental illness, physical illness, chemical dependency, and developmental disabilities. - The student will be able to: 03.01 Discuss the range and characteristics of human services delivery systems and organizations.
+03.0 HUMAN SERVICE DELIVERY SYSTEM: Recognize the service and delivery needs that arise in identifiable human conditions including, among others: aging, delinquency, crime, poverty, mental illness, physical illness, chemical dependency, and developmental disabilities. - The student will be able to:

+03.01 Discuss the range and characteristics of human services delivery systems and organizations.

 03.02 Identify the range of populations served and needs addressed by human services.
-03.03 Apply the major models used to conceptualize and integrate prevention, maintenance, intervention, rehabilitation, and healthy functioning.